-- they are Borrower-owned Manufactured Homes or Affiliate-Owned Homes that comply with local codes with no identified life safety issues, - the Borrower certifies, and the Loan Documents reflect that no additional Manufactured Homes predating the Manufactured Home HUD Code will be added to the MH Community during the term of the Mortgage Loan, and - you document the number of Manufactured Homes predating the Manufactured Home HUD Code.
+- they are Borrower-owned Manufactured Homes or Affiliate-Owned Homes that comply with local codes with no identified life safety issues, and - you document the number of Manufactured Homes predating the Manufactured Home HUD Code.

-Fannie Mae may allow rental units that do not comply with the Manufactured Home HUD Code (e.g., certain park model recreational vehicles) if the rental income is included as commercial income in Part III, Chapter 6: Manufactured Housing Communities, Section 606:

-Property Income and Underwritten NCF.
+Fannie Mae may allow rental units that do not comply with the Manufactured Home HUD Code (e.g., certain park model recreational vehicles) if the rental income is included as commercial income in Part III, Chapter 6: Manufactured Housing Communities, Section 606: Property Income and Underwritten NCF.